 I started out making fiber art, first wearable art, then fiber sculpture.
 My technique was crochet.
 In 2011, I staged my first solo art exhibition at the Art League Gallery in Alexandria, Virginia, which featured my whimsical crocheted sheep sculptures of iconic American figures -- "BAA-MERICA!"

 Meanwhile, I had discovered a love for drawing and painting.
 I found that these media opened up many possibilities of expression that I simply could not achieve through fiber art.
 I now focus exclusively on painting and drawing, with a particular interest in the figure.
 I study at the Washington Studio School, where I am a candidate for their Certificate of Drawing and Painting.
-My paintings have been accepted into numerous juried exhibitions in the DC area.
+My drawings and paintings have been accepted into numerous juried exhibitions in the DC area.
 I had a solo show at the Rudd Art Center in Ozark, Alabama in January 2014, where I featured my southern landscapes.
 I recently opened my first solo show of drawings and paintings at the Modern Times Coffeehouse, housed in the marvelous Politics and Prose book store in Washington, DC.